joshbav/scaler/README.md

 10a.
 Let us assume the test canary was successful.
 You would now run the rollout-testapp-canary job.

 10b.
-However if the test canary instance was not successful, you would remove it by running the rollback-testapp-canary job.
+However, if the test canary instance was not successful, you would remove it by running the rollback-testapp-canary job.